Mrso73/Rune/README.md

-A OpenGL game engine written in Odin
+# Rune - A OpenGL game engine

+I have always wanted to write my own game engine, this is my first try.